yashj1301/cricketer-stats/workflow.md

 ---

 #### GitHub Actions
-1. **Create an IAM user** in your AWS account with only the permissions your pipeline needs, for example:
+1. **Create an IAM user** in our AWS account with only the permissions the pipeline needs, for example:
-   - `AmazonS3FullAccess` (for reading/writing your buckets)
+   - `AmazonS3FullAccess` (for reading/writing buckets)
-   - `AmazonECRFullAccess` (if you push/pull Docker images)
+   - `AmazonECRFullAccess` (if we push/pull Docker images)
-   - `AmazonMWAAFullAccess` (if you deploy or update MWAA DAGs)
+   - `AmazonMWAAFullAccess` (if we deploy or update MWAA DAGs)
 2. **Generate an access key** (Access Key ID & Secret Access Key) for that user.
-3. In your GitHub repository, go to **Settings → Secrets and variables → Actions → New repository secret**, and add:
+3. In our GitHub repository, go to **Settings → Secrets and variables → Actions → New repository secret**, and add:
    - `AWS_ACCESS_KEY_ID`
    - `AWS_SECRET_ACCESS_KEY`
    - `AWS_REGION`